Skip to content

 Amputation claims

 Serious accidents or medical negligence can sometimes lead to the loss of a limb.
-The consequences can be devastating but you may be able to make a claim to compensate for your loss.
+The consequences can be devastating but you may be able to make a claim for compensation which could help you as you rebuild your life.

 What are the different types of amputation?